ICARUS-2/chonse2/README.md

 - Display move classifications (Luminous, perfect, blunder, etc), engine hierarchy, accuracies, elo estimations, graphs and evaluation bar.
 - Perform moves with real-time analysis.
 - Cloud Hybrid analysis mode, allowing for deeper, faster evaluations using a fraction of the CPU power.
+- Multithreading analysis support, allowing for analysis up to 12x faster on capable devices.

 ## Editor
 - Input any position onto a board via dragging and dropping.